thejapanexperience/mongo-blog-platform/README.md

-#friendalizer
+#Richard's Blog Platform

-Allows a user to analyze thier friends and determine if they should continue the relationship.
+Allows a user to create blogs and add posts to it.
-Built using Express, React, MySQL, IBM Watson, and Microsoft Cognitive Services.
+Built using Express, React, Mongo, Mongoose, Flux, etc.